TosbackCgusBridge-Bot/CGUs-versions/Economist/Privacy Policy.md

 **Changes to this policy**

-From time-to-time, we may make changes to the Privacy Policy.
+From Time-to-time, we may make changes to the Privacy Policy.
 This may be in relation to changes in the law, best practice or changes in our services.
 These changes will be reflected in this statement, so you should check here regularly.

 Last update: 15 August 2018